 No student will be approved for graduation unless in attendance at Spring Hill College, in good academic standing, and enrolled in a full-time program of at least twelve hours during both semesters of the senior year.
 A minimum of twenty-four of the last thirty hours, together with fifty percent of the course work required in the major, must be completed at Spring Hill College.
-Exceptions will be made only by the Provost and Vice President for Academic Affairs.
+Exceptions can be made only by the Provost.